Trent University Durham GTA, 2017-18

 Selected chapters of the following books will be required reading in History 3480/4480.
 Note: books listed as required readings are not required purchases.
-Copies of all required readings not available online will be placed on reserve at the Trent Library at the Thornton Road campus, so if you lack either the resources or the inclination to purchase these books, there will be other ways of keeping up with your readings.
+Copies of all required readings not available online will be placed on reserve at the Trent Durham GTA Library, so if you lack either the resources or the inclination to purchase these books, there will be other ways of keeping up with your readings.

 Bardach, Ann Louise.
 Cuba Confidential: Love and Vengeance in Miami and Havana.
 New York: Vintage, 2003.
 ISBN 0375504893.
 Buy it new.
 Buy a used copy.

 Dubinsky, Karen.
 Cuba Beyond the Beach.
 Toronto: Between the Lines, 2016.
 Buy it new.
 Buy a used copy.

 Lamrani, Salim, ed.
 Superpower Principles: U.S. Terrorism Against Cuba.
 New York: Common Courage Press, 2005.
 ISBN 1567513409.
 Buy a used copy.

 Schoultz, Lars.
 That Infernal Little Cuban Republic: The United States and the Cuban Revolution.
 Chapel Hill: University of North Carolina Press, 2009.
 9780807832608.
 Buy it new.
 Buy a used copy.

 Stern, Sheldon M. The Week the World Stood Still: Inside the Secret Cuban Missile Crisis.
 Palo Alto: Stanford University Press, 2005.
 ISBN 978-0804750776.
 Buy it new.
 Buy a used copy.

 Wright, Robert.
 Three Nights in Havana: Pierre Trudeau, Fidel Castro and the Cold War World.
 Toronto: HarperCollins, 2007.
 ISBN 0002158000.
 Buy it new.
 Buy a used copy.